spcampbell/FireStic/README.md

 ### **FireStic**

-#### A python script that accepts FireEye alerts as json over http and indexes (puts) the data into Elasticsearch...and provides some alerting too.
+#### A python script that accepts FireEye alerts as json over http and indexes (puts) the data into Elasticsearch...and notifies you too.

 >   **NOTE:** This script is still being developed and may contain numerous
 >   bugs, flaws and discrepencies.
 It may cause various types of damage and will